schielb/schielb-gps-sdr-sim/README.md

 This is just a repository that subtree's osqsss's work and adds scripting to it.

 ## MAJOR SECURITY REQUIREMENT!!!
 READ THIS BEFORE COMMITTING/PUSHING ANYTHING!
 In order to access the information on NASA's website, an account will need to be made.
 If you don't have an account, you can start the process very easily by clicking [here](https://cddis.nasa.gov/archive/gnss/data/daily/).
+If you want to just use the lab's credentials, they are located on Notion.

 Once you have a login and password, you need to create a new file in the main repository; this should be called '.netrc'.
 Copy the following line into it: